serde-rs/serde-rs.github.io/src/codegen.md

 to automatically derive implementations of the built-in `Clone`, `Copy`, or `Debug` traits.
 It is able to generate implementations for most structs including ones with elaborate generic types or trait bounds.
-On rare occasions, for an especially convoluted type you may need to implement Deserialize manually.
+On rare occasions, for an especially convoluted type you may need to [implement the traits manually](custom-serialization.md).

 There are two different ways of setting up the plugin depending on whether your crate will be used with stable released versions of Rust or with unstable